HungryLim/Communication-in-Youtube-Emotion/README.md

 # Method: the case study
 * Download videos from Youtube
   * Crop Youtube videos of 2016 U.S. Congressional elections winners by keywords ("candidate name $+$ campaign speech").
-  * Download top 3 results of each winners (Total about 60GB).
+  * Download top 3 results of each winners (Total about 60GB as the sample of the project).

 * Video text
   * Cut extracted audio into pieces